Evolution of $\beta$-decay half-lives at finite-temperatures: Results and discussion

-As a benchmark for our study, we investigate the $\beta$-decay half-lives in the zero-temperature limit for Ar, Fe, Cd, and Sn isotopes, using D3C* interaction with the Landau-Migdal term strength parameter $g^\prime$=0.76 and the isoscalar pairing strength $V_0^{is}$ as given in Eq. (\ref{eq:ansatz}).
+As a benchmark for our study, we investigate the $\beta$-decay half-lives in the zero-temperature limit for Ti, Fe, Cd, and Sn isotopes, using D3C* interaction with the Landau-Migdal term strength parameter $g^\prime$=0.76 and the isoscalar pairing strength $V_0^{is}$ as given in Eq. (\ref{eq:ansatz}).
 The results shown in Fig. \ref{fig:exp_data} appear in good agreement with the experimental data \cite{Audi_2012,nndc}.
 In the case of Sn isotopes, additional improvement of the half-lives can be obtained by further adjustment of the $g^\prime$ value, as shown in Fig. \ref{fig:exp_data}(d).
 It is a known issue that the (Q)RPA consisting of particle-hole (1$p$-1$h$) configuration may overestimate the half-lives of the doubly-magic nuclei \cite{PhysRevC.60.014302, PhysRevC.93.025805}.
 To improve description of the half-lives, contributions due to complex configurations should be taken into account, resulting in lower predictions of half-life by increasing the number of transitions in the low-energy region \cite{PhysRevLett.114.142501, NIU2018325, PhysRevLett.123.202501, LITVINOVA2020135134}.
-To compensate for the shortcomings of our model for the Sn chain, we induce more strength in the low-energy region by adjusting the strength parameter of the Landau-Migdal term $g^\prime$ to the main GT${}^-$ peak of ${}^{132}$Sn, and the best fit is obtained for $g^\prime = 0.5$, as shown in Fig. \ref{fig:exp_data}(d).
-The model with the D3C${}^*$ functional benchmarked in this way at $T=0$ MeV, is employed in further studies of the finite temperature effects on $\beta$-decay.
+To compensate for the shortcomings of our model for the Sn chain, we induce more strength in the low-energy region by adjusting the strength parameter of the Landau-Migdal term $g^\prime$ to the excitation energy of main GT${}^-$ peak of ${}^{132}$Sn, and the best fit is obtained for $g^\prime = 0.5$, as shown in Fig. \ref{fig:exp_data}(d).
+The same value of $g^\prime = 0.5$ is used throughout the whole Sn isotopic chain.
+The model with the D3C${}^*$ functional benchmarked in this way at T $=0$ MeV, is employed in further studies of the finite temperature effects on $\beta$-decay.